huzeifa/starter-hugo-academic-sakina/content/project/example/index.md

 # **L﻿ife Processes**

-All organisms carry out the following life processes:
+All organisms including cells carry out the following life processes.

 * **Movement** - they can move from place to place or move parts of themselves.